Aswinx0/Crop-Disease-Detection/README.md

 Run all cells to install dependencies, load data, train models, and view results.

-📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page.

-💡 Note: This project was developed on Kaggle.
-For local execution, please ensure all dependencies from requirements.txt are installed.